DesktopContainers/rdesktop-nano/README.md

 It's based on __debian:jessie__

+## Changelogs

+* 2023-03-20
+    * github action to build container
+    * implemented ghcr.io as new registry

 ## Usage: Run the Client

 it uses the same screen resolution as the underlying vnc server